DucksWorth-Studios/ProjectGoose/BestPractices/VR.md

 ### 2. Rendering in VR
 * Optimise the rendering workflow as much as possible as rendering is the key bottleneck in VR
 * Good technicues to use to optimise rendering are:
-	- [Batching](https://docs.unity3d.com/Manual/DrawCallBatching.html): Batching used shared Matriealise to reduce work on the GPU by minimising the cost of context switching for each draw cell (i.e. chaninge shaders, textures)
+	- [Batching](https://docs.unity3d.com/Manual/DrawCallBatching.html): Batching uses shared Materials to reduce work on the GPU by minimising the cost of context switching for each draw cell (i.e. chaninge shaders, textures)

   - [GPU Instancing](https://docs.unity3d.com/Manual/GPUInstancing.html): Useful for drawing multiple copies of the same mesh (i.e. beakers and test tubes)